poconnor-pilz/mgrpc-java/readme.txt

 The mgClient (ProtoSender) will maintain a map of listeners.
 It removes a listener wherever it currently does an unsubscribe.
 If it gets an lwt from the server it is mapped to then it sends an error to each listener, removes and unsubscribes them.
 Note that one good thing about the service approach is that each stub gets individually informed when there is a disconnect and can take action/clean up etc. With normal mqtt there was no real channel for doing that.
 Later it may also sent its lwt topic to the server when it initially connects.
 It will send this along with a client uuid.
 Then in every message it sends it also sends the client id.
 The server can then maintain a map of client stream listeners vs client ids and if it gets an lwt it can send on an error to all the client stream listeners.
 It could also use this same idea to handle cancellations (see the grpc timeouts stuff below.
 If a client times out then it should send some kind of cancel to the clientStream which is send as onError with a CANCELLED status).
 There does not seem to be anything about telling servers to stop sending server streams if the client is gone.
 So the server stream will probably just continue until finished.
+On the client side have to take care of both the server mqtt connection by listening to lwt but also the client mqtt connection.
+If the client connection fails then any streams also have to be sent an error.
+It would be possible to have the MqttGrpcClient own the mqtt connection.
+But we don't want to do that as we want to be able to use one mqtt client for many devices.
+So we will have to have some way of notifying each MqttGrpcClient when an mqtt client is disconnected.
+Should the client try to automatically re-connect?
+If it does then the MqttGrpcClient will also have to re-connect for the lwt message.

+If a request fails on the client side should the client just throw an exception? i.e. instead of calling onError on the response observer.
+No. In general propagate the exceptions through onError().
 TODO: Just do the above as a prototype.
 It won't take that long anyway. i.e. implement the topic structure and what is described in the paragraph above.

 For requests timeouts could work?
 We only need the lwt for streams.
 Even then timeouts could work (except for things like watch but watch will be separate anyway).
 But the problem with timeouts is that if the client can set them then they may set a long one (especially for automation where it might take a peripheral a while to respond to some complex request) and it has no idea whether the peripheral failed to respond in the timeout or whether the mqtt connection is down on the server side or whether the service even exists.
 "How can the client cancel a stream from the server part way through when using the async stub?
 For single requests, you can't.
 For bi-directional streaming you can call onError if you have not already called onCompleted.
 The API is simply too simple for this need; this problem would be solved by using more reactive-streams than RxJava, but that has its own issues."